k3vinyan/CardWar/README.md

 [image-3]: https://github.com/k3vinyan/CardWar/blob/master/public/images/git/3.png "Playing Card"

 ## Future Endeavour:
-- include modal when game is over and announce the winner
+- Include modal when game is over and announce the winner
-- option to play with computer or another player online/local
+- Option to play with computer or another player online/local
-- title screen
+- Title screen

 ## How to Run Game: